sderose/zsh_argparse/docs/zerg_add.md

 * `help` -- specifies that this is the option to request help.
 Typically used for `-h` and `--help`).
+NOTE: Unlike other actions, this cannot be shorted from `--action help` to `--help`, because there is already a `--help` option that does something else.

 * `version` -- specifies that this is the option to report that command's version number (typically set for `--version`).